 Therefore, it is for you to check if your favorite contributed modules and features are supported or not.

 To know more about upgrading your Drupal 8 site with details, check out this video!

 In case you are a long term owner of a Drupal 7 site, migration can be a daunting thought.
-But here’s a sign of relief: given the COVID-19 across the world, community support for Drupal 7 will be available till November 2022.
+But here’s a sign of relief: community support for Drupal 7 will be available till November 2023.

 For a simple site, the Migrate Drupal module could help, but moving the "theme" over will require custom development.
 You can check here for details.

 Moreover, you can hinge on Drupal 7 Long Term Support (it is a short term and less secured fix, and we don’t recommend it).

 The migration journey from Drupal 7 to Drupal 9 will be discrete for each site.
 It might not be a simple one if you own a more complex site, and this is where we can help.
 Even for site owners looking for a new CMS, Drupal 9 can be your considerate choice.

 Regardless of being on D7 or D8, you can start preparing to upgrade your Drupal site as soon as possible.